mgsx-dev/mgsx-dev.github.io/_posts/libgdx/2017-08-30-html5-game-tutorial.md

 Browse to [http://localhost:4567/index.html](http://localhost:4567/index.html) we should have the same as before.

 But what is this refresh button which doesn't work ?
-Actually distribution contains all dev/debug stuff we don't want for production, that's why we removed the WEB-INF folder but we need to tweak things alittle more :
+Actually distribution contains all dev/debug stuff we don't want for production, that's why we removed the WEB-INF folder but we need to tweak things a little more :

 * edit the index.html file and remove the button (the ugly a tag)
 * remove the refresh.png file